Rayancold/server_merg/deployment/enterprise/README.md

 ## Running telemetry stack

-Running telemetry is optional but recommended.
-To run opentelemetry stack check [Readme](deployment/common/README.md).
+Running telemetry is optional and it is disabled by default.
+Mergimaps supports OpenTelemetry standard.
+Check [Readme](deployment/common/README.md) for example of how to run telemetry stack locally.

-To enable telemetry in Mergin Maps stack, please set `OTEL_ENABLED=1` in `.prod.env`.
+To enable telemetry in Mergin Maps, please set `OTEL_ENABLED=1` in `.prod.env`.
+In case of custom telemetry deployment also check [.otel.env](deployment/common/telemetry/.otel.env) file for more details on how to send data to your telemetry stack.